Gosport and Cosham lines: Lines to Portsmouth

 In the 1846 session, some of the stalled projects reappeared.
-In particular a line from Fareham to Portsmouth line was passed on 27 July 1846 as part of the very truncated Guildford Extension and Portsmouth & Fareham Railway.
+In particular a line from Fareham to Portsmouth line was passed on 27 July 1846 as part of the very truncated Guildford Extension and Portsmouth and Fareham Railway.
 The reduction of the through main route to just a stub was a grave disappointment to its promoters, and on 26 August 1846 they met and agreed to sell their (unbuilt) line to the LSWR.
-So the LSWR now inherited authorisation for a branch from Fareham to Portsmouth, while two other lines in Portsmouth had Parliamentary approval.
+So the LSWR now inherited authorisation for a branch from Fareham to Portsmouth, while two other lines in Portsmouth had parliamentary approval.

 The London, Brighton and South Coast Railway (LBSCR) was formed in 1846 by the amalgamation of the London and Brighton Railway, the London and Croydon Railway, Brighton and Chichester Railway and others.
 In October 1846 the LSWR and the LBSCR agreed instead of their two routes between Cosham and Portsmouth, one line would be jointly constructed and jointly managed.
-On 22 July 1847 an Act was passed in which a minor clause arranged that the part of the Brighton and Chichester Railway (now LBSCR) extension west of Havant was to be operated jointly, and would be known as the Joint Line.
+On 22 July 1847 an act of Parliament, the North British (Edinburgh, Dunfermline and Perth) Railway Act 1863 (26 & 27 Vict. c. ccxiii) was passed in which a minor clause arranged that the part of the Brighton and Chichester Railway (now LBSCR) extension west of Havant was to be operated jointly, and would be known as the Joint Line.
 The Brighton and Chichester extension opened from Chichester to Havant on 15 March 1847 and to Portsmouth on 14 June 1847.

 Both companies met in September 1848, reaching yet another agreement to transfer the Cosham to Portsmouth line to Joint control.
 The LSWR now withdrew its proposed independent line to Portsmouth.
 The LBSCR had opened the Portcreek Junction and Farlington Junction lines to Cosham Junction on 26 July 1848, though LSWR passenger trains did not run until 1 October 1848.
 The LBSCR dropped its separate Fareham to Cosham branch in favour of the LSW line, which opened between those points on 1 September 1848.

 Portsmouth Railway

 The construction of the Portsmouth Railway (most of the present-day Portsmouth Direct Line) reopened the tensions between the LSWR and the LBSCR, and among other things a rate-cutting war developed.
-This was ended by agreement from 8 August 1859 and the LSWR agreed to pay the LBSCR £2.500 annually to use the Havant to Portcreek line, instead of the toll payable by the Portsmouth company under its Act of 1858.
+This was ended by agreement from 8 August 1859 and the LSWR agreed to pay the LBSCR £2,500 annually to use the Havant to Portcreek line, instead of the toll payable by the Portsmouth company under the Portsmouth Railway Amendment Act 1858 (21 & 22 Vict. c. ci) of 1858.
 This included the Farlington Junction to Cosham Junction line, which the LBSCR had uplifted as useless.
 It now undertook to relay it, and the line re-opened on 2 January 1860 with a weekday service of one train each way between Cosham and Havant, and two trains (increased to three in February) each way between Portsmouth and Havant via Cosham.
 The LSWR obtained powers on 6 August 1860 to abandon the proposed parallel Havant to Portcreek and Cosham lines and an independent Portsmouth station.